apatil/docker-sicm/README.md

 M-x run-scheme-with-sicm
 ```

-You can interact with the repl using [these commands.](http://www.gnu.org/software/mit-scheme/documentation/mit-scheme-user/GNU-Emacs-Interface.html)
+You can interact with the repl using [these commands.](http://www.gnu.org/software/mit-scheme/documentation/mit-scheme-user/GNU-Emacs-Interface.html) You may find it convenient to [split the window](https://www.cs.utah.edu/dept/old/texinfo/emacs19/emacs_21.html).

 ## Gotchas